adamrudolf-becube/minicrm-automation/README.md

+# BeCube MiniCRM automation script system

+**Disclaimer**: this software is in production, but is currently under heavy refactoration.
+This includes (among many other things) writing this README.
+So this (although contains the truth) is heavily under construction.

+## Description

+### What is this for

+### Why is it public

+## Principles

+## Technical aspects

+### Not storing information
+### Independency from server
+### MiniCRM application must be independent from it

+TODO Can be run any time and be repeated any times.
+Can be stopped

+### Code quality

+* Clean code
+* PEP-8
+* Nicely tested
+* Version controlled in a very nice manner
+Even good to syncronize with the production server
+* Nicely documented
+    * Here in this README
+    * In the code with doc comments

+## Structure

-# TODO: define english abstract state and field names
+TODO: define english abstract state and field names

 ## Test sescriptions

 We have 3 levels of testing:
-* '''Unit test level''' - local methods and single API calls.
+* **Unit test level** - local methods and single API calls.
-* '''Module test level''' - single, standalone API functionalities, like cleaning INFO_SENT and handle waiting list.
+* **Module test level** - single, standalone API functionalities, like cleaning INFO_SENT and handle waiting list.
 This is maybe the most important level of testing.
-* '''Use cases''' - whole scripts are tested.
+* **Use cases** - whole scripts are tested.
 Not evey possible combination is tested, only typical or important scenarios.

 In the test descriptions we will follow the given-when-then approach, except that the logic of the script is to query the system and modify it.
 The script's behavious only depends on the state of the system, and the script always initializes.
 Therefore actions in the CRM system are never triggers to any action, every trigger is that the script is being run.
 The "when" part therefore is excluded from the test descriptions.